Zimosh/PressThatButton/README.md

 ### Support or Contact

 Having trouble with PressthatButton! app?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our **contact support** (simonebil99gmail.com or bilato.simone1999@gmail.com) and we’ll help you sort it out.